 We’re all atheists about most gods invented by humanity.
 Why do you believe your non-belief in Thor is justified?
 Atheism is a justifiable position because it would only take one piece of evidence to prove me wrong.
 After carefully considering the existing arguments for a god to exist, I have found that none of them hold up under logical scrutiny.

 9. Do you affirm or deny that atheism is a worldview?
 Why or why not?

-It is a position of non-belief.
+It is a position of non-belief in a god or gods.
 You can hardly base your view of the world on not believing in something.